 With the Charter we want to achieve that municipalities in the Ruhr Area contribute to the implementation and achievement of the 2030 Agenda for Sustainable Development and to a sustainable development - locally and globally.
 The SDGs emphasise municipalities as special actors to take responsibility and contribute their competence (SDG 11).
 For us, the development goals to promote decent work as well as sustainable consumption and production patterns have a special relevance (SDGs 8 and 12).
 Climate protection must be considered in all our activities (SDG 13).

 You can find an English Version of the charter here.

 In 2010, the Ruhr area was the European Capital of Culture and presented itself as a model region for Europe.
-By signing onto the MAGNA CHARTA RUHR.2010, all involved municipalities (54) and counties (4) committed themselves to abstaining from government procurement of products that are produced through exploitative child labor.
+By signing onto the MAGNA CHARTA RUHR.2010 against exploitative child labor, all involved municipalities (54) and counties (4) committed themselves to abstaining from government procurement of products that are produced through exploitative child labor.
 The cities and communities of the Ruhr area, with more than five million inhabitants altogether, have thereby paved the way for the global responsibility of municipalities in Europe.
 Since then, an exhibition about exploitative child labor, designed together with Misereor, has raised awareness in many municipalities about this issue.

-The continuing developmental policy education from the One World Centers and groups, including campaigns like “Der Pott kocht fair”, which established local fair trade coffee brands in the Ruhr area, the fair trade advocate “Fair Trade & Friends", and much more, build a solid basis for this objective.
+The continuing developmental policy education from the One World Centers and groups, including campaigns like “Der Pott kocht fair”, which established local fair trade coffee brands in the Ruhr area, the Fair Trade advocate “Fair Trade & Friends", and much more, build a solid basis for this objective.
 For this particular commitment, the “Fair Metropolis Ruhr” network received the Fair Trade Award 2012 from Fairtrade Germany in Berlin.